KenyC/homogeneity-workshop/content/_index.md

 description = "1st Workshop on Homogeneity and Non-Maximality in Plural Predication and Beyond "
 +++

 This online workshop aims to gather semanticists and psycholinguists interested by homogeneity gaps and non-maximality, in plural predication and beyond.
-The workshop will feature talks reporting on new research in this area, as well as round tables commenting on the state of the art and avenues for future research.
+The workshop will feature talks reporting on new research in this area, as well as round tables discussing the state of the art and avenues for future research.

-For more information on submission, please confer to our [call for abstracts](/call)
+For more information on submission, please confer to our [call for abstracts](/call).

 **Where:** online (Zoom)
-**When:** TODO
+**When:** November 18<sup>th</sup> -19<sup>th</sup>

+You can reach us at [hnm1.workshop@aol.com](mailto:hnm1.workshop@aol.com)

 **Organizing committee:**